tum-pbs/pbdl-book/others-intro.md

 Additional Topics
 =======================

-The next sections will give a shorter introduction to other topics that are highly interesting in the context of physics-based deep learning.
+The next sections will give a shorter introduction to other classic topics that are interesting in the context of physics-based deep learning.
 These topics (for now) do not come with executable notebooks, but we will still point to existing open source implementations for each of them.